f5devcentral/f5-automation-labs/docs/class2/module1/module1.rst

 ===========================================

 In this module, we will explore how to use the **f5-super-netops-container** toolkit to easily integrate various F5 Automation, Orchestration, Super-NetOps and DevOps tools, along with framework technologies.

-The f5-super-netops-container is meant to provide a simple way for users to quickly duplicate a standard automation and orchestration environment in your local machine/lab environment.
-The container is **continuously updated** to include the latest tools and documentation.
+The f5-super-netops-container is meant to be provided as a technical leave behind, a functional solution that contains tools (which we will use in this Class) and documentation around F5 Cloud Solutions.
+The container is **continuously updated** to always include our latest information.

-The labs in this module will show you how to install the f5-super-netops-container image, start it in your local environment and access various tools and documentation.
+The labs in this module will show you how to install the f5-super-netops-container image; you can also start it in your local environment and access the same various tools and documentation.

 To install the f5-super-netops-container, your system must support running Docker Community Edition (CE).
 Please refer to